Lactose is a naturally occurring sugar, found in breast, cows’ sheep and goats’ milk as well as products made with these milks.

 How to get started:

 It is recommended that you start weaning your baby around 6 months and no earlier than 17 weeks.
-Baby rice is an ideal first taste as most are lactose free and can be made up with your baby’s usual milk.
+Baby rice is an ideal first taste as most are lactose free.
+It can be made up with your baby’s usual milk.

 Make sure to check for other lactose sources such as rennet, whey protein, ghee, yoghurt, cream and more.

-Lactose can be present in a product under different names so make sure to check for other lactose sources such as rennet, whey protein, ghee, yoghurt, cream and more.
+Lactose can be present in a product under different names.
+Make sure to check for other lactose sources such as rennet, whey protein, ghee, yoghurt, cream and more.

 If you have any other questions please feel free to contact our Careline 1800 22 1234